 8 Facts About Quality Assurance Technicians

-a professional who ensures that the food manufactured in a plant is safe and of the highest quality.
-They look to prevent mistakes or defects which could affect the integrity of food.
+ensuring that food we eat is safe and adheres to quality standards.
+They look to prevent mistakes or defects which could affect the integrity of food before production even begins.

-The second way is by proving advice relating to regulatory, regulations and quality management systems.
-QA professionals are very knowledgeable about guidelines and regulation because they keep up to day about what is occurring in quality world.
-They constantly assimilate what they have learned and apply to their jobs at the plant.
+The second way of defect prevention is by providing advice related to regulatory compliance and quality management systems.
+QA professionals are knowledgeable in guidelines and regulations because they keep up to date with what occurs in the quality world.
+They constantly assimilate what they have learned and apply it to their jobs at the plant.

 Finally, they are key members in the corporate risk management framework.
-Corporate risk management framework is a framework which is used to identify, analyze and respond to any risks and opportunities.
-Quality Assurance is knowledgeable about the safety risks to the plant so they relay this to corporate in order to fulfill the legal and ethical requirements set out by the government.
+Corporate risk management framework is a structure which is used to identify, analyze and respond to any risks and opportunities.
+The quality assurance department is responsible for identifying the safety risks inside the manufacturing plant, relaying the risks to corporate and making sure those issues are corrected.